Standard Model Theory for the FCC-ee Tera-Z stage

-Let us now concentrate on the transformation of date in (B)$\to$(C) of Fig.~\ref{fig:EWPO-FCC}.
-The pricipal aim of removing large QED effects and the dependence on the kinematic cut-off specific to a given detector remains the same, and the use MC programs (for arbitrary experimental cut-offs) instead on non-MC fitters is again envisaged.
+Let us now concentrate on the transformation of data in transition (B)$\to$(C) of Fig.~\ref{fig:EWPO-FCC}.
+The principal aim of removing large QED effects and the dependence on the kinematic cut-off specific to a given detector remains the same, and the use MC programs (for arbitrary experimental cut-offs) instead of non-MC fitters is again envisaged.

-{\em The key strategic point is now whether in the transition {\rm (B)$\to$(C)} we intend to remove only all QED effects, as in LEP, or we decide courageously to remove in addition to QED part or most of pure EW higher order corrections as well? } In any case, all of available EW+QED corrections will be included in the two steps (B)$\to$(C)$\to$(D), from data to SM (or to SM+BSM).
-The question is only whether pure EW effects are located in (B)$\to$(C) or in (C)$\to$(D) or distributed among them in a clever way, such that most of convenient features of the LEP EWPOs are preserved.
+{\em The key strategic point is now whether, in the transition {\rm (B)$\to$(C)}, we intend to remove only all QED effects, as in the LEP, or we decide courageously to remove, in addition to the QED part, most of the pure EW higher-order corrections as well? } In any case, all of the available EW+QED corrections will be included in the two steps (B)$\to$(C)$\to$(D), from data to Standard Model (or to SM+BSM).
+The question is only whether pure EW effects are located in (B)$\to$(C) or in (C)$\to$(D), or distributed among them in a clever way, such that most of the convenient features of the LEP EWPOs are preserved.

-Operationally, in (B)$\to$(C) we would use the same MC tool as in (B)$\to$(D), but with the hard process part of the multi-photon spin amplitudes in the MC program simplified to an effective Born with mass and width of Z-boson and some couplings or formfactors, possibly for each fermion type, fitted to data of the stage (B).
-All higher order QED corrections including IFI will be kept, of course.
-Non-factorizable QED corrections to 1-loop EW corrections (2-loop in SM sense) will be neglected and will have to be restored in the (C)$\to$(D) step towards SM or SM+BSM.
-If the validation using direct fitting in (B)$\to$(D) proves that the additional bias in two-step scenario is below FCC-ee precision, then this kind of LEP-like solution will be considered as acceptable.
-Similarly as in LEP case EWPPs will be $M_Z$, $\Gamma_Z$ and two $Z$ couplings for each fermion type.
-Derived EWPOs following (C)$\to$(E) will be again peak cross section partial widths and various asymmetries (calculated without QED).
-For instance charge asymmetry can be calculated from EWPPs using eq.~(\ref{e-afbcomplete0}).
+Operationally, in step (B)$\to$(C), we would use the same MC tool as in step (B)$\to$(D), but with the hard process part of the multiphoton spin amplitudes in the MC program simplified to an effective Born term with the mass and width of the Z boson and some couplings or form factors, possibly for each fermion type, fitted to data of stage (B).
+All higher-order QED corrections, including IFI, will be kept, of course.
+Non-factorizable QED corrections to one-loop EW corrections (two-loop in the Standard Model sense) will be neglected and will have to be restored in the (C)$\to$(D) step towards the Standard Model or SM+BSM.
+If the validation using direct fitting in step (B)$\to$(D) proves that the additional bias in the two-step scenario is below FCC-ee precision, then this kind of LEP-like solution will be considered acceptable.
+Similarly to the LEP case, EWPPs will be $M_\mathrm{Z}$, $\Gamma_\mathrm{Z}$ and two Z couplings for each fermion type.
+Derived EWPOs following step (C)$\to$(E) will again be peak cross-section partial widths and various asymmetries (calculated without QED).
+For instance, charge asymmetry can be calculated from EWPPs using Eq.~(\ref{e-afbcomplete0}).